 The impact on the promotion of the licensing objectives is a matter that the licensing authority can take into account when considering a particular application.

 The licensing authority recognises that a minority of consumers will behave badly.
 Subject to paragraphs 10.2 and 10.3 above, the policy does not address issues relating to the behaviour of individuals or groups unless in the immediate vicinity of the licensed premises.
 However, the licensing policy statement is part of a framework of measures, which together can be used to address behavioural problems in an area where licensed premises are situated.
-These include the work of the Safer Chorley and South Ribble Partnership in line with the strategic objectives for crime and disorder within the borough.

 Saturation Controls